Tutorial: Bamboo Java Specs stored in Bitbucket Server

 Use the Maven archetype to create a project template.
 For the purpose of this tutorial, type:

-It's important to create Bamboo Specs in the
+Note: You must create Bamboo Specs in the

 bamboo-specsdirectory, under the repository root.